Francesco Gaeta (poet)

-Francesco Gaeta (1879 – 15 April 1927) was an Italian poet.
+Francesco Gaeta (1879 – 15 April 1927) was an Italian poet, writer and a journalist for Italian newspapers.

 His early works were initially influenced by Gabriele D'Annunzio, and were characterized by a sentimental and sensual mood.
 His language featured both refined and popular elements.
+His friend Benedetto Croce, "highly rated" his work in Sonetti voluttuosi ed altre poesie and Poesie d'amore, which "combines visual sensitivity with a high degree of musicality".